maxpolwin/academic-kickstart/content/author/admin/_index.md

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Commerzbank", url = "https://www.commerzbank.com" } ]
+organizations = [ { name = "Commerzbank AG", url = "https://www.commerzbank.com" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Breaking into Data Analytics with a passion for ESG Finance for Inclusive Growth (powered by Third Wave Coffee)"
+bio = "Breaking into Data Analytics with a passion for Sustainable Finance for Inclusive Growth (powered by Third Wave Coffee)"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""